-For metallic pipes, the operator must maintain records or maps to show the location of cathodically protected piping and related facilities [49 Title 49, CFR §192.491(a)].
+For metallic pipes, the operator must maintain records or maps to show the location of cathodically protected piping and related facilities, such as the rectifier and anode beds [Title 49, CFR §192.491(a)].
 (Note: Plastic pipe does not require cathodic protection.)

-The cathodic protection system must be tested at least once each calendar year, with intervals not exceeding 15 months, to assure an adequate level of protection.
-For impressed systems, the rectifier must also be inspected six times annually with intervals not exceeding 2-1/2 months [49 Title 49, CFR §192.465(a)].
+The cathodic protection system must be tested at least once each calendar year, with intervals not exceeding 15 months, to assure an adequate level of protection [Title 49, CFR §192.465(a)].
+For impressed systems, the rectifier must also be inspected six times annually with intervals not exceeding 2-1/2 months [Title 49, CFR §192.465(b)].

 If any part of the pipeline system has buried unprotected metallic pipe installed before August 1, 1971, the operator must evaluate the unprotected pipeline at intervals not exceeding 3 years to determine the necessity of installing cathodic protection.
 For distribution systems, especially those with pipelines in a common trench with other facilities, electrical surveys are often impractical and can be cost prohibitive.
-In such cases, operators can use corrosion, leak repair, and/or gas leak survey records to perform the 3-year evaluation of their system [49 Title 49, CFR §192.465(e)].
+In such cases, operators can use corrosion, leak repair, and/or gas leak survey records to perform the 3-year evaluation of their system [Title 49, CFR §192.465(e)].